svgeesus/ondesModulaire/offsets/BOM.md

 offsets v0.1

 I'm first builing a low-cost version for design verification.
 Build first to ensure circuit works, before blowing a lot of expensive precision resistors on an unproven design.
-Then (if it is okay apart from gain errors) build a high-accuracy version of the rear PCB, with better resistors.
+Then (after measuring performance, and if it is okay apart from gain errors) build a high-accuracy version of the rear PCB, with better resistors.
 Front PCB, and front panel, is the same.
 Can re-use Vref board also.

-(x:2x) means these components are the same for low cost and high-cost versions.
+"(x:2x)" means these components are the same for low cost and high-cost versions.
 You need only x of them if building just one version.

+"get x" means what I plan to order for the first prototype, taking into account quantity price breaks and my estimate of my likelihood of using the same component in the future.

 ## ICs, actives

-Both versions will use OPA4172, because offsets are mostly swamped by oscillator coarse/fine tune and then the 50mV variable offsets from ultrafine, or 5V from filter offset.
-Gain is **much** more critical than offset here.
+Both versions will use OPA4172, because the ±200μV (typ) op-amp offsets are mostly swamped by oscillator coarse/fine tune and then the 50mV variable offsets from ultrafine, or 5V from filter offset.
+Gain is **much** more critical than op-amp offset here.

 - (1:2) LT1236ACN8-5 Mouser $7.96/1 get 2 = **$15.92**
-- (3:6) OPA4172ID Mouser $2.84/10 get 10 = **$29.40**
+- (3:6) OPA4172ID Mouser $2.84/10 get 10 = **$28.40**
 - (2:4) 1N5817B (already got)

-**$45.32** for actives
+**$44.32** for actives

 ## Passives